robitalec/irg/README.md

 ## Contributing

-Contributions welcome\!
+Contributions welcome!
 See details in [CONTRIBUTING.md](CONTRIBUTING.md).

 Please note that the `irg` package is released with a [Contributor Code